donutlandjp/stylus_usercss/README.md

 # Stylus UserCSS
-User style sheets for some web sites, which are adapted with [Stylus](https://github.com/openstyles/stylus/) - browser add-on/extension.
+User style sheets for some web sites, which are enableed with [Stylus](https://github.com/openstyles/stylus/) - browser add-on/extension.